Yaroslav-T/chatops/README.md

 - It starts a Docker container with Redis
 - It initializes errbot
 - It replaces the configuration file config.py where the startup parameters are specified
-- It starts errbot in text mode
+- It starts errbot in telegram mode